59th Street Lutheran Brethren Church - Brooklyn, NY

 II/10 M.P.
 Möller, Op.
 5858 (1930)

-Fourth Avenue and 15th Street (c.1900-1929)
+Fourth Avenue & 15th Street (c.1900-1929)

 1929 photo of Norwegian Evangelical Free Church - Fourth Avenue at 15th Street, Brooklyn, NY (Brooklyn Public Library)

-The 59th Street Lutheran Brethren Church has roots going back to at least 1900 when the Norwegian Evangelical Free Church, an independent Lutheran congregation, purchased the former Greenwood Baptist Church at Fourth Avenue and 15th Street.
+The 59th Street Lutheran Brethren Church has roots going back to at least 1900 when the Norwegian Evangelical Free Church, an independent congregation, purchased the former Greenwood Baptist Church at Fourth Avenue and 15th Street.
 At the time, there was a large number of Norwegian immigrants in Brooklyn, many working in the shipping industries.

 In 1929, the Norwegian congregation moved to the present location on 59th Street and was familiarly known as "The 59th Street Church."
 After most Norwegians had left the area, the church became affiliated with the Lutheran Brethren Church, and is now known as the 59th Street Lutheran Brethren Church.
 The demographics of the area have changed again and today many members are of Chinese origin.